 6. Bereavement Days.
-All full time employees may receive three (3) paid funeral bereavement days (a day equals the employees' scheduled work shift) in the event of a death in the employee's immediate family.
+All full time employees may receive up to three (3) paid funeral bereavement days (a day equals the employees' scheduled work shift) in the event of a death in the employee's immediate family.
 The following employee family members will be considered as immediate family and qualify employee for bereavement pay:

-Spouse, Mother, Father, Child, Grandmother, Grandfather, Mother-in-Law, Father-in-Law, Sister, Brother, Aunt and Uncle
+Spouse, Mother, Father, Child, Grandmother, Grandfather, Mother-in-Law, Father-in-Law, Sister, Brother, When a full time employee's extended family member dies, the Fiscal Court allows up to one paid bereavement day (a day equals the employees' scheduled work shift) for the day of the funeral.
+Extended family members is defined as: